Baby teeth development

 Use only water on the toothbrush until your baby is 18 months old, unless a dentist tells you to do something else.

-The best way to clean baby teeth
+How to clean baby teeth properly

 - Position your baby so you can see their mouth and they feel secure.
 It might help to sit on a bed or the floor with your baby lying down so that their head is on your lap.